nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 As long as the device detects acceleration, the board is kept in the active state.
 When the board is in the :c:enumerator:`POWER_MANAGER_LEVEL_SUSPENDED` state, it can be woken up by acceleration threshold by moving the device.

-You can define the time interval after which the peripherals are suspended or powered off in the :kconfig:`CONFIG_CAF_POWER_MANAGER_TIMEOUT` option.
+You can define the time interval after which the peripherals are suspended or powered off in the :kconfig:option:`CONFIG_CAF_POWER_MANAGER_TIMEOUT` option.
 By default, this period is set to 120 seconds.

 .. _nrf_machine_learning_app_architecture: